 For our light device we only need a single endpoint, which is the default, but we need to pick a device type that will work for our needs.
 While you can build custom devices with whatever clusters and attributes you want supported, AppBuilder includes a number of ZCL device types which contain the preconfigured clusters and attributes which are normal for a particular device type.
 Since we are building a light, we can use a default device included with the stack, for this project find the LO On/Off Light Switch under the LO devices.
 This light definition has a number of default clusters for you, such as Basic, Identify, Groups, Scenes and On/Off.
 For this project we are going to focus on the On/Off cluster.
 But after you are done you can explore the other settings or even extend this light to be dimmable or color control, to add more functionality.

-Moving to the Zigbee stack tab (Pre 6.6.0: Znet stack tab we will configure the Zigbee device and security level.
+Moving to the Zigbee stack tab (Pre 6.6.0: Znet stack tab) we will configure the Zigbee device and security level.
 This tab is where many of the Zigbee options are set.
 For the light, it will be a Coordinator/Router and utilize Zigbee 3.0 Security.
 These should be the default settings for this device, but if these settings aren’t correct they can be changed here.
 There are also some settings here for Radio configugration, ZDO and Inter-PAN settings, but they are beyond the scope of this project.
 After 6.6.0 you can also configure multi-networking related features on this tab and add custom ZCL additions.

 Proceeding to the Printing and CLI tab we find the configuration of Debug printing as well as the setup of the CLI.
 Debug printing allows you to add additional printing options beyond the ones that are supported by a standard application.
 The Cluster debugging includes print statements that are specific to the clusters enabled for your device.
 The General-purpose debug printing gives you additional printing within different aspects of your application, such as security or service discovery.
 You can even created your own custom messaging within this block.
 Along the bottom you will settings for customizing your CLI.
 In this section you can enable different CLI commands for your device beyond the standard ones which are included.
-For our needs, we are going to enable the On/Off cluster printing can be found in the Debug Configuration panel under Application specific debug printing (Pre 6.6.0: On/off cluster printing along the top, so check box boxes next to this so that these print statements are compiled in and enabled at startup.
+For our needs, we are going to enable the On/Off cluster printing can be found in the Debug Configuration panel under Application specific debug printing (Pre 6.6.0: On/off cluster printing can be found along the top), so check box boxes next to this so that these print statements are compiled in and enabled at startup.
 But the normal CLI as it's built will be fine for our needs, so there are no changes needed for the bottom section.

 The next tab is the HAL configuration tab.
 As noted, this is where some hardware settings are made.
-You want to be sure that your device is setup for the Application bootloader and that your part matches the board you are using (the BRD4162), but any other changes, we will make in a future step.
+You want to be sure that your device is setup for the Application bootloader, any other changes, we will make in a future step.
 This is also one of the places where you can access Hardware Configurator which we will use in a later step.